fkooman/eds/ZeroTier_EDS_Pilot.md

 service is much simpler.

-An extra use case that was investigated is running a number of virtual systems behind one ZeroTier instance so that thoes virtual systems could benefit from access to the network without requiring the installation of additional software.
+An extra use case that was investigated is running a number of virtual systems behind one ZeroTier instance so that those virtual systems could benefit from access to the network without requiring the installation of additional software.